 Several computer facilities are available to students when not used for classroom instruction.
-These include computer laboratories located in the Nickerson Wing of Maine Hall and two CADD laboratories in Rangeley Hall.
-In addition, computers are available in the library, technology departments, and the student lounge area in Maine Hall.
+In addition, computers are available in the library, technology departments, and the Maine Hall lobby near the Business Office.
 Computers are also available at the off-campus centers.
 Students are encouraged to use these facilities and to become familiar with the policies and procedures governing their use.